 - In particular, the Customer shall take into account, inter alia, the following:

 - The Goods may be filled with any drinkable liquid such as water, fruit juice, soft drinks and so on.
 The Goods are not suitable for storing chemical and/or corrosive liquids such as detergents, degreasers, drain cleaners, frying oils and so on.

 - The Goods are not suitable for storing boiling liquids, nor for storing liquids in a freezer.

-> - Goods consisting of colored bottles are suitable for about 500 mild dishwashing cycles.
+- Goods consisting of colored bottles are not suitable for the dishwasher.
+Neighter is the twist-off cap.

-> - The Goods are not compatible with sparkling water devices.
+- The Goods are not compatible with sparkling water devices.

 - All prices listed in the Webshop are final and total, including VAT.
 In addition, Paveau may charge shipping costs.
 The amount of shipping costs is always clearly stated before the customer places his order.

 - If the Customer places an order via our Webshop, he must pay the amount due via the payment method chosen by the Customer, and this at the latest within 14 days following the placement of the order.